wavemotion-dave/ColecoDS/README.md

 * With a little diligence in trying different mapping/BIOS combinations, you should be able to achieve a 98% run rate on MSX1 games.
 * MSX2 games are not supported and will not run.

+As of version 6.5, cassettes are supported in .CAS format.
+You can use the START and SELECT buttons for the common bload and run commands.

 The MSX memory is laid out as follows:
 ```
  SLOT0:  MSX BIOS (first 32K...
 0xFF after that)